 Get away from the crowds and enjoy the countryside

-Talking about wineries, another thing you absolutely have to do while in Santorini is…
+Talking about wineries and unforgettable moments, another thing you absolutely have to do while in Santorini is…

 Going for a wine-tasting tour